 S.H.I.E.L.D. was formed by Nick Fury, in the period after World War II.
 However, he figured the U.S. government wouldn't want a group like that, so he disbanded it.
-Later, though, after a terrorist attack, he noticed that a group like S.H.I.E.L.D.
-Could really have helped and prevented the disaster.
+Later, though, after a terrorist attack, he noticed that a group like S.H.I.E.L.D. could really have helped and prevented the disaster.
 So he reformed it.
-Meanwhile, the United Nations had already taken S.H.I.E.L.D. and restarted it, made it big.
+Meanwhile, the United Nations had already taken S.H.I.E.L.D. and restarted it, having Colonel Rick Stoner becoming the first Director of the organization.
 Fury immediately joined and rose to the top.
 The Nations had reformed it in response to a HYDRA attack, and once Fury was leading it, it flourished.

 S.H.I.E.L.D. made their first appearance in Strange Tales #135.
 They were created by Stan Lee and Jack Kirby.